 The Mendenhall Innovation Program offers engineering majors and non-majors alike a variety of programs to spur innovation and entrepreneurship.
 From academic degrees and certificates, to student competitions and industry partnerships, learn how to commercialize your ideas.

 UNLV's UAS programs provide students with the basic knowledge of the field's various components, preparing them for work in the industry.
-With Nevada's recent FAA designation as one of six regional sites for unmanned aerial vehicles development, students who will be uniquely prepared for future UAV pilot certification, the rules and standards of which are currently being developed by the FAA.
+With Nevada's FAA designation as one of seven regional sites for unmanned aerial vehicles development, students will be uniquely prepared to meet the small unmanned aircraft systems certification standards of the FAA.

 The Solar and Renewable Energy Minor and Graduate Certificate is open to all majors and enables students to benefit from an interdisciplinary approach while learning about different types of solar energy utilizations, solar thermal and photovaltaic system design, and sustainable building design.